electric-sheep-co/2d-sparse-bitmaps-node/README.md

 $ npm test
 ```

-If the `NODE_ENV` environment variable is set to `ci`, the including against-redis tests will be skipped entirely.
+If the `NODE_ENV` environment variable is set to `ci`, all tests against redis will be skipped entirely.

 When running the tests against redis, the host is assumed to be the local machine on the standard port.
+Additionally:

-`REDIS_LOCAL_AUTH` will be used as the connection password, if set.
+* `REDIS_LOCAL_AUTH` will be used as the connection password, if set.

-`REDIS_LOCAL_DB` will select the redis DB to test within, if set.
+* `REDIS_LOCAL_DB` will select the redis DB to test within, if set.

 Utilizing [`tape`][9], each individual test file can be executed in isolation: